rapidsai/cudf/java/README.md

 ## Build From Source

 Build the native code first, and make sure the a JDK is installed and available.
+If you use the default cmake options libcudart will be dynamically linked to libcudf and librmm which are included.
+If you do this the resulting jar will have a classifier associated with it because that jar can only be used with a single version of the cuda runtime.
+If you want to remove that requirement you can build RMM and cuDF with `-DCUDA_RUNTIME_LIBRARY=Static` when running cmake.
+This will statically link in the cuda runtime and result in a jar with no classifier that should run on any host that has a version of the diriver new enough to support the runtime that this was built with.
+Official releases will indicate in the release notes the minimum driver version required.

 Then run maven as you would expect.

 ```
 mvn clean install